billjh/blog/source/_posts/2017/go-concurrency-first-try.md

 - golang
 ---

+I got this interesting interview question from my friend last week.

 > Get three distinct messages from api.github.com/zen.
 Extra points for concurrency.

 <!-- more -->

-# Background
+# Solution without Concurrency

-I heard about this interesting interview question from my friend last week.

 At first glance, I found it not hard to come up with a solution that calls the API repeatedly until we get three distinct responses.
 Just need to take care of error handling and duplication.
 So I tried with Golang: